dhis2/dhis2-docs/src/commonmark/en/content/user/using-reporting-functionality.md

 various analytics functions.
 These tables are also valuable if you write advanced SQL reports.
 In the **Data Administration** app, you can execute the tables generation immediately.
-If you want to schedule them to be executed at regular intervals, this can be done in Scheduler app.
+If you want to schedule them to be executed at regular intervals, this can be done in the **Scheduler** app.
 This means that you can refresh recent analytics on demand and see updated pivot tables without waiting for all of the past years data to re-process.